 After ingestion, cordyceps invigorates the kidneys and protects the lungs.
 It doesn't hurt that the mushroom has an acceptable sweet and acrid taste.
 Since 1993 it has also become a top-selling health supplement for athletes.

 Aside from improving respiratory functions, cordyceps is also credited with improving sexual operations.
 However, there have yet to be definitive clinical trials to prove this claim.

 Toxicology-wise, cordyceps is safe for humans to consume directly.
 However, preparing a decoction is the most popular way to consume cordyceps.
 When used as a tonic in Traditional Chinese Medicine, the fruit bodies are often cooked into a chicken broth.

-Like Chaga, we recommend consuming it in a powdered extract form and then adding it to smoothies, shakes, coffee, or a hot tea beverage.
+Like Chaga, we recommend consuming it in a powdered extract and then adding it to smoothies, shakes, coffee, or a hot tea beverage.

 Try our Wild Cordyceps.